 DescriptionPhase—Use this field to select the study phase you want to include in your search.
 You can select more than one study phase.
-If you do not select any study phase, all study phases, including Phase 0, will be included in your search results.
+If you do not select any study phase, all study phases, including Early Phase, will be included in your search results.

 Phases are Food and Drug Administration (FDA) categories for describing the study of a drug based on the study's characteristics, such as the objective and number of participants.
-There are five phases:
+The phases include:

-Phase 0: Exploratory study involving very limited human exposure to the drug, with no therapeutic or diagnostic goals (for example, screening studies, microdose studies).
+- Early Phase 1 (formerly listed as Phase 0): Exploratory study involving very limited human exposure to the drug, with no therapeutic or diagnostic goals (for example, screening studies, microdose studies)

-See Learn About Clinical Studies to learn more about the phases of drug trials.
+See Learn About Studies to learn more about the phases of drug trials.